jsueii/Which-NBA-team-has-the-best-odds-of-winning-the-title-/README.md

 * Bench

 ## Houston Rockets
 The Rockets had their run with Chris Paul.
 They had 2 partly sucessful years with Chris Paul.
 Yes, they won many games (65 the first season and 53 the second).
 However, with failure with bring home a championship in either years, its hard to call these years a success.
 So, the Rockets went out and traded their star point guard Chris Paul to aqquire Russell Westbrook.
 The addition of Russell Westbrook could be the change the Rockets needed; as Paul was getting up there in years and was past his prime, while on the other hand you have a prime Russell Westbrook hungry for a title.
+They also live and die by the 3, which could cost them games as it did in the 2018 playoffs again the Golden State Warriors.

+**Pros**
+* 3pt shooting
+* Playmaking
+* Spacing
+* Pace

+**Cons**
+* Depth
+* Injuries
+* Closing out games
+* 3pt reliant

+## Brooklyn Nets
+The Brooklyn were one of the big winners this free agency.
+There were able to steal both Kyrie Irving (via Celtics) and Kevin Durant (via Golden State).
+However they did have to give something up though.
+The Warriors took D'Angelo Russell from the Nets becuase they refused to be left empty handed.
+Unfortunately for Nets fans, they won't feel these improvements until the 2020-21 NBA season.
+With Kevin Durant being out with achilles injury, Kyrie can only take them so far.
+I think we'll see a similar 5-6th seed Nets team as we saw last year.

+**Pros**
+* Talent filled roster
+* Shooters
+* Rim Defenders
+* Great Depth

+**Cons**
+* Kevin Durant injury (for now)